cosmos/cosmos-sdk/docs/rfc/rfc-003-module-abi.md

 ## Services

-Almost all functions that a module invokes and provides are described by `service` definitions in .proto files.
+This design takes a "services all the way down" architecture approach.
+All functions that a module invokes and provides are described by `service` definitions in .proto files.
 These correspond to the `service` provider input and output type.

 The following types of services are supported:
 * transaction services which are annotated by the `cosmos.msg.v1.service` annotation and contain state machine logic that can be invoked via transactions and inter-module calls
 * query services which are un-annotated and are executed in a read-only context.
 Only service methods annotated with `cosmos.query.v1.module_query_safe` can be called from other modules
 * internal services which can only be called from other modules annotated with `cosmos.msg.v1.internal_service` (TBD).
 Internal services also receive the name of the calling module in their context pointer to do authentication.
 In this way, even a service like storage could be managed in this way because it knows which module called it.
 * app module services to support things like genesis, begin and end blockers.
-These services can be defined once per module.
+These services can be defined once per module and are annotated with `cosmos.app.services.v1.module_service` option.

+Refer to the [`cosmos.app.services.v1`](../../proto/cosmos/app/services/v1) protobuf package to see the core set of services that are supported by the framework.

 ### Service Methods